 Portfolio case studies: The opening act

-For each case study, create short sections that discuss the user problem, business goals, research, sketching, wireframes, iterations on the design work, visual design, and project impact and metrics if possible.
-We’d also recommend noting the role, responsibilities, who else was on the team, and the project duration.
-There’s little need to share branding or print work unless your product design case studies don’t have strong visual design elements.
+For each case study, create short sections that discuss the user problem, business goals, research, sketching, iterations on the design work, final shipped work, and project impact and metrics if possible.
+We’d also recommend noting the role, responsibilities, who else was on the team, when you did the project, and the project duration.

-Think of a portfolio as a balance of show AND tell.
-By “show,” have images of sketches, wireframes, collaboration with stakeholders and cross-functional partners, iterations of screens, and visual design.
-By “tell,” have 3–5 sentences describing the user problem, business goals, research, and why those led to the design decisions they made.
+Think of a portfolio as a balance of show and tell.
+By “show,” have images of sketches, concepts, collaboration with stakeholders and cross-functional partners, iterations of screens, and visual design.
+By “tell,” describe the user problem, business goals, research, and why those led to the design decisions you made.

 Portfolio presentation: Telling your story